Skip to main content

 Frequently asked questions

-• Multiple moles on your body (more than 50)
+• Having many moles (more than 50)

-• A history of melanoma in your family
+• A family history of melanoma

 • A previous melanoma or skin cancer diagnosis

-• A previous diagnosis of dysplastic moles
+• A history of dysplastic (atypical) moles

-• Noticeably changing moles or new moles
+• Moles that are changing or new moles appearing

-• A history of tanning bed use
+• Past or current tanning bed use

-• Very light skin/pale complexion
+• Very fair or light skin

 One of our skin cancer trained nurses will take your photos with the FotoFinder Automated Total Body Mapping system.
 Your physician will review your photographs, analyze any changes and discuss them with you during your full-body skin exam.

-• D for Diameter larger than ¼ inch
+D – Diameter: larger than ¼ inch (about 6 mm)

 Scientific studies on mole mapping.